 These items are not only great to always have on hand, but they help save money on your grocery bill too!

-Oatmeal can be dressed up so many ways, making it an awesome budget shopping list item.
+Oatmeal can be dressed up in so many ways, making it an awesome budget shopping list item.

 You can make a yummy banana, cinnamon, and brown sugar combo (add some walnuts if you have them for an omega-3 and protein punch).
 Or make a delicious strawberries and cream oatmeal.